brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   # ...
 ```

-In case we are using pipelining, introducing checkpoint at a fixed layer interval is easy, as it is defined by the `activation_checkpoint_interval` argument in the `PipelineModule` constructor:
+In case we are using pipelining, introducing checkpoint at a fixed layer interval is straightforward, we just need to specify it by the argument `activation_checkpoint_interval` in the `PipelineModule` constructor:

 ```python
 #gptlite.py